BackOverview: The Placements tool - for organising work experience

 What about a student's special needs, illnesses, or injuries that might affect a placement?

 On the ‘Student initial form’, the student selects whether they have any special needs, illnesses or injuries that might affect the placement.
 If they say ‘Yes’, they have a space to provide details.
-Parents/caregivers cannot see the details added by the student.
+Parents cannot see the details added by the student.
 If a student has said ‘Yes’, the employer has to show that their Health & Safety policy and Risk Assessment provides for the student's particular situation.

 After a form is saved, who can edit it?